Zoya Afroz

-Zoya Afroz, (born 10 January 1994) is an Indian actress, model and a beauty pageant titleholder.
+Zoya Afroz (born 10 January 1994) is an Indian actress, model and a beauty pageant titleholder.
 Afroz won the title of Miss India International 2021 competing at the Glamanand Supermodel India contest and will represent India at the Miss International 2022 beauty pageant in Japan.
 Afroz was previously crowned as the second runner-up at Femina Miss India 2013.

 Her first appearance was as a child artist in the television series Kora Kagaz in 1998 and continued to do so in films Hum Saath Saath Hain (1999), Mann (1999) and Kuch Naa Kaho (2003).
 In 2014, Afroz made her Bollywood screen debut as an adult in the thriller film The Xposé, which emerged as a commercial success.
 Afroz has also worked in various television commercials since she was a child artist.
 Afroz promotes education for girls and offers help to women in marginalized sections in acquiring financial independence.
 She works towards aiding women to acquire basic knowledge and supports the rights of women to get equal opportunity.

 Early life and education

-Originally hailing from Gorakhpur, Uttar Pradesh, Zoya Afroz was born in Lucknow, Uttar Pradesh in a Muslim family, to Shadaab and Saleha Afroz.
+Originally hailing from Gorakhpur, Uttar Pradesh, Zoya Afroz was born in Lucknow, Uttar Pradesh, to Shadaab and Saleha Afroz.
 She started working in Indian films, television series and commercials since the age of three.
 She attended R N Shah High School in Mumbai.
 She subsequently attended Mithibai College in Vile Parle, Mumbai, where she acquired her Bachelor of Commerce degree.

 Career

 1998–2005: (Beginnings)

 Afroz started her career when she was 3 years old.
-She got her break from the Rasna sponsored Mahasearch Contest at the age of 3, after which she was featured in a commercial for the same.
+She got her break from the Rasna-sponsored Mahasearch Contest at the age of 3, after which she was featured in a commercial for the same.

 She appeared in the television series Kora Kagaz in 1998.
 She was spotted by Rajshri Productions and was offered a role in Hum Saath Saath Hain (1999).
 She played the role of Neelam Kothari's daughter in the film, which was a commercial and box-office success.

 She later appeared in films like Mann (1999) and Kuch Naa Kaho (2003).
 She then acted in the children's fantasy adventure television series Son Pari.
 She played the role of young Goddess Parvati in DD National's series Jai Mata Ki which aired in the year 2000.
 As a child, she has appeared in television commercials for several brands like Whirlpool, Shoppers Stop, Jatt Airways and New York Life Insurance.